wsdonnelly/ant_cop/README.md

 Or copy the binary to lem-in's root......

 # ant_cop will check:
-- if the same ant appears twice on the same
+- if the same ant appears twice on the same line
 - if the same room appears twice on the same line
 - if each ant takes a valid path
 - if all ants wind up at the end room